ragulpr/wtte-rnn/README.md

 ![WTTE-RNN alphabeta.png](alphabeta.png)

-(last 2 pics is from stepwise prediction of failing jet-engines)

 # Warnings
 There's alot of mathematical theory basically justifying us to use a nice loss function in certain situations: